 Enjoy our full interview with Carlson to learn more about the differences between clinical and administrative social work, and how both are crucial to helping social workers forge stronger, healthier communities.

 GradSchools: How did you get initially get involved in social work?

 I started working as a social worker doing overnights and weekends at a domestic violence shelter while I was in school full time for my Masters in Social Work.
-I was inspired to become a social worker after needing social work services myself for my disability.
+I felt the inspiration to become a social worker after needing social work services myself for my disability.
 I wanted to dedicate my life to helping others after seeing the benefits of the profession.

 GradSchools: Typically, what are some of the major differences between the clinical social work and macro graduate programs?

 My social work graduate program didn’t differentiate between clinical and macro tracks until the second year.
 The clinical track generally is going to focus more on working with individual clients, such as learning therapeutic techniques and learning about various mental health diagnoses in the Diagnostic and Statistical Manual of Mental Disorders (DSM).